localstack/snowflake-docs/content/en/user-guide/integrations/pulumi/index.md

 $ pulumi config set snowflake:host snowflake.localhost.localstack.cloud
 {{< /command >}}

 You can install the Snowflake provider in any of the programming languages supported by Pulumi, such as Python, JavaScript, TypeScript, and Go.
-The following example shows how to install the Snowflake provider for your Typescript project:
+The following example shows how to install the Snowflake provider for your TypeScript project:

 {{< command >}}
 $ npm install @pulumi/snowflake